Essential dimension of group schemes over a local scheme: Invariance of essential dimension by base change

-If the answer was positive (at least over number fields), and we are not so optimistic, the Lang conjecture about rational points of varieties of general type over a number field could be rephrased in terms of essential dimension, giving, possibly, a new point of view.
-Namely Lang conjecture would be rewritten as : if $X$ is a variety of general type over a number field $k$ and with fraction field $K$ then there exists a group scheme $G$ over $k$ such that $\ed_k{G}\neq \ed_KG_K$.
-Nevertheless we remark that the above statement implies, using Corollary \ref{Thm: homotopy theorem}, Lang Conjecture.
-But, as already said, we are not so optimistic this statement is true.
+If the answer was positive (at least over number fields), and we are not so optimistic, the Lang conjecture, i.e. the set of rational points of varieties of general type over a number field is not Zariski-dense, could be rephrased in terms of essential dimension, giving, possibly, a new point of view.
+Namely the Lang conjecture would be rewritten as: